Object information:

 Coburg Castle

-Picture: Coburg Castle
+Coburg Castle (Veste Coburg)

 The castle was first mentioned in a document in 1056.
 In 1353 it became the property of the House of Wettin.
 Because of its strategic importance it was enlarged over the next 150 years to become one of the largest castle complexes in Germany.
 After the court transferred to the city in the 16th century, the castle served solely as a state fortress.